 The plan should clearly list all symptoms of anaphylaxis so she can quickly recognize if she is having a reaction.
 It should also describe the actions to take to manage anaphylaxis – most importantly, immediate treatment with epinephrine.
 Your daughter should understand that a delay in administering epinephrine increases chances of a serious, potentially fatal reaction.

 If your daughter has a history of anaphylaxis, the allergist may recommend treatment with epinephrine if one of her food allergens was definitely or possibly consumed, even if there are no obvious symptoms.

 After treatment with epinephrine, she needs to know to call an ambulance, so she can be observed in the emergency department.

 A 2012 study evaluated when to transfer the responsibilities of anaphylaxis management to teens.
 The survey included 88 pediatric allergists, and most expected patients would be able to do the following by 12 to 14 years old:

 - recognize the need for epinephrine (88 percent),

 - and be able to self-inject epinephrine (78 percent).

 Those surveyed felt that a child’s readiness to take these steps depended on his or her medical history, level of maturity, and ability to demonstrate auto-injector technique.
 So it is also wise to have your daughter practice and demonstrate auto-injector use with her allergist.

-Dr. Sharma is an allergist, clinical researcher and Assistant Professor of Pediatrics.
-He is Associate Chief of the Division of Allergy and Immunology at Children’s National Medical Center in Washington D.C. and Director of the Food Allergy Program.
-He is also the site director for the National Institutes of Health allergy and immunology fellowship program.
-Questions submitted below will be considered for answer in the magazine.Submit a Question View all posts by this medical expert.
+Dr. Sharma is an allergist, clinical researcher and associate professor of pediatrics.
+He is Chief of the Division of Allergy and Immunology at Children’s National Medical Center in Washington D.C. and Director of the Food Allergy Program.
+He co-authors “The Food Allergy Experts” column in Allergic Living e-magazine.Submit a Question View all posts by this medical expert.